ashtanmistal/minecraftUBC/docs/transformation_pipeline.md

 # Transformation of LiDAR Data and Operational Geospatial Data to a 1:1 Minecraft World

+**This is how Version 1.0 and 2.0 were created.
+To learn more about Version 3.0, see the [CVPR Demo Poster](https://github.com/ashtanmistal/minecraftUBC/blob/master/MinecraftUBC-Poster.pdf) in the main section of the repo!**

 Table of Contents:

 - [First Iteration](#first-iteration)
   - [LiDAR Processing](#lidar-processing)
     - [Denoising the Dataset](#denoising-the-dataset)